Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-You will be awarded a medal for disregarding safety in saving someone.
+You have a reputation for being thoroughly reliable and trustworthy.A pity that it's totally undeserved.
 </details>

 <details>